dcangulo/davidangulo.xyz/_posts/2019-04-27-how-to-use-fullcalendar-in-next-js.md

 tags: ['FullCalendar', 'JavaScript', 'Next.js', 'React']
 title: 'How to use FullCalendar in Next.js'
 ---
+> This tutorial has been updated for **React 18.2**, **Next.js v13**, and **FullCalendar v6**.
+If you are looking for the older version of this tutorial, you can access it [here](https://github.com/dcangulo/davidangulo.xyz/blob/8feed40d8963ae36c8a215eb602af4abb131407c/_posts/2019-04-27-how-to-use-fullcalendar-in-next-js.md).
+{: .prompt-info }

 In this tutorial, we would be learning on how to use FullCalendar in Next.js.

 You might have been able to come here because you have encountered an error `Element is not defined` when you are trying to use FullCalendar in Next.js project.